 Recurrent.
 Recurrent leukemia has come back after being in remission.

-Information about the cancer’s subtype and classification will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this type of cancer.
+The subtype and classification of ALL will help the doctor recommend a treatment plan.
+The next section helps explain the treatment options for this type of leukemia.
 Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.